Who I Am is Who I Am Inspired By – These Are Some of My Teachers

 Always good to be zealously involved in a good thing.
 This is a quote taken from Lucretia Mott, my great, great, great, great grandmother.
 Lucretia was an internationally recognized abolitionist and women’s right pioneer who changed the course of the world.
 Her example is one I will never, ever actually be able to live up to but it inspires me none-the-less.
 She is in my DNA!
 Lucretia keeps me true, she reminds me to be authentic & honor the light within myself and others.

-The art work featured at the heading of my web log is a riff on a creation by Carlton Scott Sturgill.
+The art work I occasionally use at the heading of my web log is a riff on a creation by Carlton Scott Sturgill.
 He is an artist who “use[s] the vernacular of the American heartland to scratch the surface of suburban pretense, exploring the compulsion to veil ourselves behind the facade of a commoditized version of the American Dream.”
 He is also a good friend who’s a lot of fun to hang out with.

 I never forget my own fragile humanity when I’m around him.